iem-projects/pd-iem/recipes/NOTES.md

 ## simple approach
 a recipe is a simple shell-script that performs all of the above tasks.
-- advantage: very simple; recipies are standalone!
+- advantage: very simple; recipes are standalone!
-- advantage: recipies are standalone
+- advantage: recipes are standalone
 - advantage: different fetch methods (wget, svn, zip) can be easily handled
 - drawback: dependencies will be fetched (and built?) multiple times, with potentially conflicting versions.